IBM/intro-ai-llm-workshop/docs/pre-work/README.md

 1. Enter a name, email address and password - these are stored locally.
 (Don't forget them!)

+### Create scripts to activate and start your environments up with one "go-webui" script going forward:
+=== "Windows"
+    1. In a command prompt, type in "notepad go-webui.bat" and press enter, then add the following info and press save:
+        ```shell
+        @echo off
+        CALL "%USERPROFILE%\venv\Scripts\activate.bat"
+        open-webui serve
+        ```

+    1. Run the bat script from the command line in the future by typing:
+        ```shell
+        go-webui.bat
+        ```

+=== "MacOS"
+    1. Open a terminal window and run the following commands to create a go-webui.sh shell script:
+        ```shell
+        echo "source venv/bin/activate" > go-webui.sh
+        echo "open-webui serve" >> go-webui.sh
+        chmod +x go-webui.sh
+        ```
+    1. Run the shell script from a terminal window in the future by typing:
+        ```shell
+        go-webui.sh
+        ```
 ## Cleaning up after the lab is complete:

 1. Remove all the models you don't want: